 About two months before starting this blog I booked a one way ticket to Honolulu from Wisconsin.
 It had been over a year after I graduated college, I hadn’t made much of myself back home, and all I knew is I wanted to see the world, follow my passion for scuba diving, and invest at a young age.
+So I went to a moving site like www.mayflower.com to see what pricing was like for a move of this caliber and took that into account.

 I ran the risks versus rewards in my head and decided there was a huge upside with little downside.
 I saved up enough cash to live here frugally for about six months.
 On the upside, I could follow my passion for scuba diving, meet a gorgeous Asian woman, and enjoy the beach everyday!
 On the downside, I would have lived in Hawaii for six months and start right where I left off back home.